 Project managers need to know customer expectations well.
 They know the importance of communication to strong team leadership and have to apply that to their customers.
 Rather than talking to customers about whether or not they will enjoy a certain feature or initiative, use it to uncover their expectations that have not yet been met.

-It’s important to distinguish a customer’s ability to state problems and a customer’s ability to outline symptoms as a result of their expectations.
-By talking with customer more often project managers improve their ability to prescribe answers and solutions based on expectations rather than just “stated” problems.
+It’s important to distinguish between a customer’s ability to state problems and a customer’s ability to outline symptoms as a result of their expectations.
+By talking with customers more often project managers improve their ability to prescribe answers and solutions based on expectations rather than just “stated” problems.

 At the end of the day, a customer’s experience is shaped by how well your product aligns with their expectations.
 When you’re able to apply concrete ideas and processes to abstract expectations, customer engagement skyrockets.